sydroconsult/QTalsim/docs/doc_qtalsim.rst

    HRU calculation is one core functionality of the QGIS plugin QTalsim, designed to create hydrological response units (HRUs) suitable for Talsim.
-   The plugin processes three layer, including a sub-basin layer, soil layer and land use layer.
+   The plugin processes three layers, including a sub-basin layer, soil layer and land use layer.
 It clips the layers in accordance with the sub-basin layer’s boundaries.
 The plugin then intersects those three layers and creates HRUs.
    Additionally, the plugin offers functionality to remove duplicate geometries, overlapping features and unwanted gaps.